 A key feature of Marmot Basin is that visitors can park up and directly ski off towards the lifts, then ski back to their vehicles at the end of the day.

 The ski area is mostly contained within one big alpine bowl, overlooked by a cirque of summits and ridges that arcs round from the central high point of Marmot Peak.
 The slopes range from open terrain in the uppermost sectors, through pretty glades at mid-altitude, to sheltered forested slopes on the lower half of the mountain.
 There are 91 named runs, with plenty to entertain and challenge experienced skiers and boarders, together with a good selection of routes for novices.
+The resort also hosts two terrain parks.

 The few intermediate runs are mostly groomed cruisers, with good progression routes to black diamond slopes, but most intermediate-level visitors will find they can exhaust all of the marked blue runs within a day or two.